-Our Service Orchestration and Automation Platform (SOAP) really stands out with its host of requisite functions for smooth-running IT process automation.
+Our Workload Automation Platform really stands out with its host of requisite functions for smooth-running IT process automation.
 This is absolutely crucial, because if any lacking functions have to be implemented by the user in the managed processes, this will lead to a loss of transparency and flexibility and result in greater susceptibility to errors.

 A solution for every task

-BICsuite and and the Open Source SOAP schedulix feature the necessary full range of functions so that the code developed by the user can be kept entirely free of any aspects of workflow management.
+BICsuite and and the Open Source Enterprise Job Scheduler schedulix feature the necessary full range of functions so that the code developed by the user can be kept entirely free of any aspects of workflow management.
 All the constructs required for visualising the program logic are provided:

 BICsuite BASIC and schedulix scope of functions

 The BASIC Edition and schedulix feature all the requisite functions for scheduling jobs on small to medium-sized projects:

 - User-defined exit state model